bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 [Customer addresses](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/address) consist of a customer's address and phone number.
 Customers can have multiple addresses stored against them.

 [Customer groups](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/models/customergroup) allow you to organize your customers, give them discounts, and restrict access to specific products or categories.
-Customer groups are not yet available on the V3 customers API.
+Customer groups are not yet available on the V3 Customers API.

 ## Differences between V2 and V3 customer API